Sangha Night – Tuesdays 7:30pm

 On Sangha Night, we cover various topics in the form of short courses or series.

-Listen to Talk: Tuesday April 1st: The Dharma is Like an Avocado! – The Buddhist Poetry of Gary Snyder
+Listen Again: Tuesday April 1st: The Dharma is Like an Avocado! – The Buddhist Poetry of Gary Snyder

 https://www.freebuddhistaudio.com/audio/details.php?num=LOC6460